w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 connect to Polkadot and become a parachain.
 Substrate has had a 1.0.0 release, which settled its API for the time being.

-Substrate chains can include smart contract functionality by using the provided [contracts runtime module from the SRML](https://github.com/paritytech/substrate/tree/master/srml/contracts).
+Substrate chains can include smart contract functionality by using the provided [contracts Frame pallet](https://github.com/paritytech/substrate/tree/master/frame/contracts).
-This module allows for smart contracts compiled to Wasm code to be deployed to the chain and instantiated by users.
+This pallet allows for smart contracts compiled to Wasm code to be deployed to the chain and instantiated by users.
 To facilitate development of Wasm smart contracts, Parity is also developing [ink!](https://github.com/paritytech/ink), a domain specific language built in Rust that is intended for writing smart contracts.